bulib/dataWebsite/manage/metadata.md

 ---
 ## What are Metadata?

-Metadata are data about data and are everywhere (we just don't always notice them).
-Examples of metadata that you might be more familiar with are:
+Metadata are data that describes data and are everywhere (we just don't always notice them).
+Examples of metadata that you might be familiar with are:

 + a book's author
 + a journal's publisher
 + an article's publication date

-Each one of these pieces of metadata provide more information about the item you're looking at.
-When metadata is standardized and brought together they become powerful tools for locating and discovering things - like a library catalog or an internet search engine.
+Each metadata example provides more information about the item you're looking at.
+When metadata is standardized and brought together <<suggestion: with what?>>, they become powerful tools for locating and discovering things - like a library catalog or an internet search engine.

 ## Why add Metadata?